Mandybee/mandy-learning-react/readme.md

 ## useReducer

-Sibling/cousin to useState.
-"It is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one."
+Sibling/cousin to useState. "[UseReducer] is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one."
+[ReactJS Docs](https://reactjs.org/docs/hooks-reference.html#usereducer)

 In the course, the instructor gives us this example reducer: